confluentinc/examples/multiregion/README.md

 ### Permanent Failover

-At this point in the example, if the brokers `broker-west-1` and `broker-west-2` come back online, then by default the leaders for the topics `multi-region-async` and `multi-region-default` will be elected back to a replica with a rack in `west` (i.e., replica 1 or 2).
-To change this behavior we can change the topic placement constraints configuration and replica assignment of the affected topic.
-Here we are going to change the topic placement constraints configuration and replica assignment for `multi-region-default`.
+At this point in the example, if the brokers in the `west` region come back online, then by default the leaders for the topics `multi-region-async` and `multi-region-default` will automatically be elected back to a replica in `west` (i.e., replica 1 or 2).
+This may be desirable in some circumstances, but if you don't want them to automatically failback, change the topic placement constraints configuration and replica assignment.

+In the next step, change the topic placement constraints configuration and replica assignment for `multi-region-default`.

 ```
 ./scripts/permanent-fallback.sh